 - Don’t be afraid to say ‘no’ if they ask you for alcohol at their party.

 - Challenge unfounded statements.
 For example, if your teen tells you that you are the ‘only Mum who won’t let us drink at a party’, don’t let it go unchallenged.
-Most parents don’t support providing alcohol for under-age parties.
+Remember, the overwhelming majority (87%) of Australian parents aren’t supplying alcohol for their underage teenagers.
 If your teenager insists it’s the truth, ask them for the names and numbers of five parents who provide alcohol.
 Talk to those parents, and make sure other parents know your views.

 - Develop a ‘risk assessment’ plan with your teen.
 It’s important that they understand the responsibility you’re undertaking by holding a teenage party.
-Sit down with them and develop a risk assessment plan, which clearly outlines all of the things that could go wrong throughout the night – for both an alcohol-free party and a party with drinks.
-For every risk that’s identified, have your to develop an appropriate response.
+Sit down with them and develop a risk assessment plan, which clearly outlines all of the things that could go wrong throughout the night.
+For every risk that’s identified, have your teenager develop an appropriate response.
 Hopefully it’ll become clear that even an alcohol-free party can be risky, so adding alcohol could be trouble.

 - Be aware of your legal obligations.